Michael Bacall

-Michael Bacall (born Michael Stephen Buccellato; April 19, 1973) is an American screenwriter and actor, known for having co-written the films Scott Pilgrim vs. the World, 21 Jump Street, and Project X.
+Michael Bacall (born Michael Stephen Bucellato; April 19, 1973) is an American screenwriter and actor, known for having co-written the films Scott Pilgrim vs. the World (2010), Project X (2012), 21 Jump Street (2012), and its sequel 22 Jump Street (2014).

-Life and career

-Bacall was born in Los Angeles, California to a family of Sicilian descent.
-He acted in movies and television from an early age.
+Career

-Turning to writing in the 2000s, he co-wrote and co-starred in Manic.
+Bacall co-wrote and co-starred in Manic.
 As of 2007, Bacall has sold a number of scripts to major studios, including Psycho Funky Chimp and In Search of Captain Zero.

 In June 2007, New Line announced that Bacall would be writing a feature adaptation of the documentary The King of Kong.
 He co-wrote the adaptation of the Canadian graphic novel series Scott Pilgrim, Scott Pilgrim vs. the World, with its director, Edgar Wright.